Fellowships for PhD Students: Find and Secure Funding

 14

-American Psychological Association (APA): The APA offers a range of fellowships and scholarships for graduate students.
-Of course, all fellowship opportunities reside in psychology and related fields: https://www.apa.org/apf/funding/scholarships/index.aspx
+American Psychological Association (APA): Fellowships and scholarships in psychology and related fields: https://www.apa.org/about/awards

 15

-Fastweb: An annotated list of more than two dozen prestigious fellowships for PhD students across multiple subjects and backgrounds: https://www.fastweb.com/college-scholarships/articles/prestigious-scholarships-and-fellowships
+Fastweb: Annotated list of prestigious graduate fellowships across multiple fields: https://www.fastweb.com/college-scholarships/articles/prestigious-scholarships-and-fellowships

 16

-Ford Foundation Fellowship Program: Awarded to qualifying students in research-based PhD and ScD programs in the sciences, engineering, and medicine: http://sites.nationalacademies.org/pga/fordfellowships/index.htm
+Ford Foundation Fellowship Program: Supports research-based PhD and ScD students in sciences, engineering, and medicine: http://sites.nationalacademies.org/pga/fordfellowships/index.htm

 17

-H-Net: Has a searchable database of fellowships specific to the humanities and social sciences: https://networks.h-net.org/
+H-Net: Searchable database of fellowships in humanities and social sciences: https://networks.h-net.org/

 18